The Producers (musical): UK tours (2007–2015)

+West End revival (2025–)

+An Off West End revival at the Menier Chocolate Factory, London, directed by Patrick Marber, began previews on November 26, 2024, with an opening night on December 9, and ran until 1 March 2025.
+Andy Nyman starred as Max, with Marc Antolin as Leo, Trevor Ashley as Roger, Raj Ghatak as Carmen, and Joanna Woodward as Ulla.
+Choreography was by Lorin Latarro.

+The production transferred to the Garrick Theatre for a West End run with the same principal cast.
+The production began previews on August 30, 2025, with an opening on September 15.

-Subsequent productions
+Other productions

-A Los Angeles, California, production opened ran from May 2003 to January 2004 at the Pantages Theatre.
+A Los Angeles, California, production ran from May 2003 to January 2004 at the Pantages Theatre.
 Co-starring were Jason Alexander as Max Bialystock and Martin Short as Leo Bloom.
 The Las Vegas, Nevada production ran for a year in 2007 to 2008 at the Paris Hotel & Casino.
 It starred Brad Oscar as Bialystock, Larry Raben as Bloom and Leigh Zimmerman as Ulla, with David Hasselhoff receiving top billing as Roger De Bris.
 Once Hasselhoff left the production, top-billing went to Tony Danza, who stepped in as Bialystock.
 The production was a 90-minute version.
 In 2007, the first U.S. regional theater production played in Lincolnshire, Illinois at the Marriott Theatre from September to November 2007 and starred Ross Lehman as Bialystock and Guy Adkins as Bloom.

 In 2009, the show played at the Walnut Street Theatre in Philadelphia, Pennsylvania and at the Diablo Light Opera Company in California, starring Ginny Wehrmeister as Ulla, Ryan Drummond as Leo, and Marcus Klinger as Max.
 This production received the 2009 Shellie Award for Best Production.
-Oscar and Roger Bart reprised their roles as Max Bialystock and Leo Bloom, respectively, in a production at Starlight Theatre in Kansas City, Missouri in August 2010.

-A production at the Hollywood Bowl, with Kind, Bart, and Beach reprising their roles as Max, Carmen Ghia and Roger DeBris from the original Broadway production, ran July 27–29, 2012.
-The cast also starred Jesse Tyler Ferguson as Leo and featured Dane Cook as Franz and Rebecca Romijn as Ulla.
+Oscar and Bart reprised their roles as Max and Leo, respectively, in a production at Starlight Theatre in Kansas City, Missouri in August 2010.
+A production at the Hollywood Bowl, with Richard Kind, Roger Bart, and Gary Beach reprising their roles as Max Bialystock, Carmen Ghia and Roger DeBris from the original Broadway production, ran July 27–29, 2012.
+The cast also starred Jesse Tyler Ferguson as Leo Bloom and featured Dane Cook as Franz Liebkind and Rebecca Romijn as Ulla.